 Bridget has taught writing and literature classes in both academic and contemplative settings, including the Young Playwrights Program at Edgewood and Middleton High Schools, poetry, literature, creative writing, business and research writing classes at Madison College, Edgewood College, University of Wisconsin-Madison, and The Writer as Shaman and other transformative writing workshops at Olbrich Gardens, Madison’s new Central Library, the Christine Center and Reconnect Spiritual Sanctuary in Beaver Dam, where she was also a guest author for an All Area Read, sponsored by the American Association of University Women (AAUW) and the Beaver Dam Area Arts Association (BDAAA).

 Bridget’s visual work has appeared at local galleries throughout Madison.
 Before pursing the writer’s life, Bridget’s spent ten years in commercial real estate, managed a community center that provided safe affordable space for child-centered programs, wrote text for websites and served as an independent small business marketing consultant.
 Bridget now sells residential real estate throughout south central Wisconsin, and enjoys helping others envision and manifest their dream homes.

 In addition to her MFA, Bridget holds a Bachelor of Science in Business Administration (BSBA) with a focus on marketing management from Creighton University, where she attended on a basketball scholarship.

-Bridget lives in Madison, Wisconsin.
+Bridget lives with her partner, Roseann, and their dog Sophie in Madison, Wisconsin.